AliaumeL/transducer-exercices/exercices.md

 ## Bonus: Presburger Arithmetic {.exercise}

-Prove that Presburger Arithmetic is decidable.
+Prove that 'Presburger Arithmetic' is decidable.

 ### Encoding of numbers and formulas {.hint}